RubyDevInc/aws-iot-device-sdk-ruby/README.md

 ```

 ### MQTT Adapter
-The `aws-iot-device` gem is based on a MQTT client that enables the usage of basic MQTT operations.
-This features enable to subscribe and publish to standard MQTT topics.
+The `aws-iot-device` gem is based on a MQTT client (`paho-mqtt`) that enables the usage of basic MQTT operations.
+Among this features, the most popular one is the subscription and publishing to standard MQTT topics.
 ```ruby
 mqtt_client = AwsIoTDevice::MqttShadowClient::MqttManager.new